View our posts

 Academy Admissions

-Following the recent consultation on our admissions arrangements, we have updated our admission policy for new admissions from 2025.
-The new policy can be viewed via the following link here, or alternatively, at the bottom of this page.
+Following the consultation in the academic year 2024 on our admissions arrangements, this is a reminder that our admissions policy for new admissions from 2025 onwards, is different to previous years.
+The policy can be viewed via the following link here, or alternatively, at the bottom of this page.

 What does this mean for my child if they are currently in Year 6?

-There are two changes to the admissions policy:
+There were two changes to the admissions policy last year:

-1. We have also decided to reduce the number of places available to Year 7 to 120.
+1. We also reduced the number of places available to Year 7 to 120.
 This means we will have 60 less places available to children in Year 7 from 2025.

 Can I still get a place if my other child is at Harris Primary Academy Orpington?